 - 1 copy of your résumé

-- 1 copy of your high school transcript (unofficial is okay—if including an official transcript, be sure to mark out any personal details like your SS number)
+- 1 copy of your high school academic information (unofficial is okay—if including official academic information, be sure to mark out any personal details like your SS number)

 - 1 copy of your ACT and/or SAT scores (No need to include a printed copy if this information is listed on your resume)